MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/index.md

     XamlDirect enables you to use [XamlDirect APIs](/uwp/api/microsoft.ui.xaml.core.direct) on earlier versions of Windows 10 without needing to write special code to handle multiple target Windows 10 versions.

     The Xaml Direct APIs, designed for middleware developers, gives you access to a lower-level Xaml features which provide better CPU and working set performance.

-## Approved for the Microsoft Store

-The controls and features in the Windows UI Library are approved for the Microsoft Store, so go ahead and add them to your app!

 ## Examples